jwymandev/qcard/DIGITAL_OCEAN_FIXES.md

 2. **Build Failures with Static Generation**
    - Next.js was trying to statically generate API routes with dynamic features
    - This led to "Dynamic server usage" errors during build
+   - API routes with dynamic paths missing generateStaticParams() when using 'output: export'

 3. **Environment Variable Issues**
    - Reversed assignment statements in code (`"string" = variable` instead of `variable = "string"`)